 Project Overview: Phase 1

-This project will help protect and improve water quality in Lake Whatcom by reducing pollution impacts from existing infrastructure and development.
+This project aims to protect and improve water quality in Lake Whatcom by reducing pollution impacts from existing infrastructure and development.
 This will be done by retrofitting three existing stormwater treatment facilities to reduce the amount of phosphorus and bacteria entering Lake Whatcom, Bellingham’s drinking water source.
 Between the three facilities, this project is expected to treat polluted runoff (stormwater) from 60 acres of residential development, removing approximately 17 pounds of phosphorus from the watershed each year.
+This project is also intended to reduce the long-term operation and maintenance costs for the existing facilities.

 More Information